SAP Articles

 The executive sponsor provides strategic oversight and ensures the project aligns with organizational goals.
 This role is essential for maintaining project momentum and ensuring top-level support.

-ERP Project Responsibilities
+Project Sponsor Roles & Responsibilities

 2. Project Manager